On Thursday, the NCAA upheld the standard enforcement for Middle Tennessee star quarterback, Dwight…

 But there is likely a more pervasive issue that has affected this team more than anything else.
 It was within the coaching staff.
 Departing were both the offensive and defensive coordinators.
 Most didn't see it as much of a big deal initially.
 After all both of the new coordinators agreed to keep the previous offense and defense from the departing coaches.
 In hindsight, one has to wonder if that was the right move?

-.
+Given the poor performance by both units it probably wouldn't have mattered anyway.
+It's the coaches that have been missed not the philosophies.
+Randall McCrary took over the defensive coordinator duties from Manny Diaz who left for Mississippi State.
 Diaz, a highly energetic and passionate coach will be a head coach one day soon.
 He's one of the brightest young coaches in college football right now.
 It's difficult to replace his enthusiasm and passion that his defenses carried onto the field.
 Diaz perfected his pressure blitzing system at Middle Tennessee during his four-year stint in Murfreesboro, and there aren't many defensive coaches that have the stomach to take the chances Diaz did.
 His defenses used a high-risk, high-reward philosophy that worked out for the Blue Raiders more often than not.

 On offense, all Mike Schultz has had to do is replace one of the most innovative offensive minds in all of college football in Tony Franklin.
 It was Franklin who sold high schools on his system all over the nation and helped lead a revolution of spread offenses that has saturated colleges and high schools over the past two decades.
 It's been a difficult transition for Schultz to employ Franklin's pass first offense with a historically run-first offensive mindset he leaned on as the offensive coordinator at TCU.

-’s poor decision-making that led to his four game suspension and thrust two quarterbacks onto the field in his stead who had never taken a snap in a NCAA football game.
+And of course, let's not forget the off-the-field issues created by Dwight Dasher's poor decision-making that led to his four game suspension and thrust two quarterbacks onto the field in his stead who had never taken a snap in a NCAA football game.
 It may be a while before we know just how much that situation has divided the locker room and distracted the team.
 The 2010 season had uncertainty written all over before the Blue Raiders ever took their first snap of the campaign.
 It started with the coaching departures and that loss in continuity was only magnified when Dasher was forced to miss the first quarter of the season.